geoign/TopoUSM/README.md

 # TopoUSM
-TopoUSM is a DEM visualizing tool using USM (Unsharp mask).
+TopoUSM
 ====

 ## Overview
-It is yet another visualizing method for DEM (Digital Elevation Model).
+TopoUSM is a DEM (Digital Elevation Model) visualizing tool using USM (Unsharp mask).
 Unlike conventional methods such as hillshade or slope, it highlights ridges and drops shadow on the valley.

 ## Requirement